Beaver River (Utah)

 The Beaver River is a river in western Utah, 110 mi long, that drains to Sevier Lake via the Sevier River.

 Description

 The river starts in the Tushar Mountains, in eastern Beaver County near the town of Beaver, and flows for about 30 mi west as a perennial stream, through the Beaver Valley to the Escalante Desert, where it turns north.
-The river then continues north for about 80 mi as an ephemeral wash, past Milford into Millard County.
+The river then continues north for about 80 mi as an ephemeral wash, past Milford (where its entire flow is diverted for irrigation) into Millard County.
 Once it reaches the Sevier Desert south of Delta it turns west, joining the Sevier River and emptying into the intermittent, endorheic Sevier Lake.

 The Beaver River watershed drains about 2466 mi2, most of it desert.
 The human population is about 3500, mostly concentrated in the town of Beaver.
 The river is dammed for irrigation in its upper reaches by Rocky Ford Dam, forming Minersville Reservoir.
 A total of 84000 acre are farmed in the basin.